-At the undergraduate degree level, a minumum of 30 credis must be earned through WIU reseident courses for issuance of an Associate degree.
+At the undergraduate degree level, a minumum of 18 credits must be earned through WIU courses for issuance of an Associate degree.
 A minimum of 36 upper division (300-400 level) credits must be earned through WIU resident courses for issuance of a WIU Bachelor degree.
 Students must earn a minimum of 54 upper division credits and a maximum of 72 lower division credits to meet Bachelor degree requirements.
 At the graduate level, a minimum of 34 credits must be earned in residency.

-Please see Professional Studies section for residency requirements of each certificate program.
+Please see Professional Studies section for residency requirements of certificate programs.